JuliaIO/SerialPorts.jl/README.md

 This package requires PySerial, which is used through PyCall.
 Conda is used as a fallback so cross-platform installation is simple.

+Check out [LibSerialPort.jl](https://github.com/JuliaIO/LibSerialPort.jl) if you want to avoid the Python dependency.

 ## Quick Start

 A `SerialPort` has a minimal API similar to `IOStream` in Julia.